bri1234/Hoymiles-HM-RaspberryPI/README.md

 | 23      | SCLK, GPIO 11 (Output)  | 5         | SCLK         |
 | 24      | CS0, GPIO 8 (Output)    | 4         | CSN          |

-- connection from Raspberry PI pin 22 to nRF24L01+ IRQ pin 8 is optional
+- connection from Raspberry PI pin 22 to nRF24L01+ IRQ pin 8 is not necessary
 - nRF24L01+ CE pin 3 can be connected to an other Raspberry PI GPIO pin

 ## Python software modules